 For those of you worried about the time commitment of Greek life or feeling too overwhelmed freshman year to join Greek life, USC has recently made changes in the Greek recruitment system to alleviate these stresses.
 In order to go through recruitment at USC, a student needs to have taken 12 academic units at USC.
 This means that freshman can no longer join a sorority or fraternity their first semester, allowing them to gain a footing in their classes before they become a part of the Greek community.
 That said, being a part of Greek life does require some time commitment, and I have found the more time I put in, the more rewarding the community is (as is true with most things).
 However, the time I devote to Gamma Phi is not just attending events or meetings, it is time spent getting to know and hanging out with my sisters.
 The people in my sorority, and Panhellenic in general, are so interesting that simply chatting with my sisters has led me to so many connections within and outside of the house.

 Ultimately, I have found my best friends from Greek life, and that’s why the community is so valuable to me.
-I’d encourage everyone to consider joining, as it has provided me with a strong support system I consistently rely on.
 If you aren’t interested in Greek life, consider joining one of the other hundreds of organizations on campus, which will also provide you with a similar community.
+In RPL, for example, I have found an academically and socially enriching community.